mikepaxton/Transmission/README.md

 ```

 ### Step 2: Edit docker-compose.yml
 - Change the port if needed.
-In this example 8170 is the opened hosts port and 9091 is the contianers port number.
+In this example 8170 is the opened hosts port and 9091 is the containers port number.
 - Change PUID and GUID to reflect the ID of admin
 - Change TZ to reflect your timezone.